 I am the director of the PROSPER Lab at Cal State LA.
 PROSPER is an acronym for our research focus: Psychoneuroimmunology Research on Stress, PTSD, Emotions and Recovery.
 Broadly, our research is interested in factors that connect stress and trauma to poor health, with a focus on inflammation, emotion and cognition.
 Our lab uses observational and experimental methods.
 I believe science is a team sport, and I have interdisciplinary collaborations.
 We have several ongoing projects and will update this section of the website when we are recruiting!

 Interested in working with me?

-Notes on mentorship style: All members will gain research skills and work on existing projects, but are encouraged to develop their own interests and work on projects that are of interest to them.
+Notes on mentorship style: All members will gain research skills and work on existing projects, but are encouraged to develop their own interests within these projects that are of interest to them.
 I use hierarchical mentoring, where more senior lab members offer peer supervision and feedback, but all lab members will also meet individually and in a group with me.
 The lab values rigorous research, professional development and a growth-focused collaborative environment.
-I am committed to supporting my mentees in their chosen career path, whether that is a doctoral degree or industry position.
+I am committed to supporting my mentees in their chosen career path, whether that is a doctoral degree, industry position or other field.

 Some selected publications (* trainee author):

 Szabo, Y. Z., *Burns, C. M., & Lantrip, C. (2022).
 Understanding associations between rumination and inflammation: A scoping review.
 Neuroscience & Biobehavioral Reviews, 104523.